fmr-llc/jive-menu/README.md

 	libraries['spectrum.css'] = { contentID: '694227' };
 ```
 * Find the search result for "Spectrum JavaScript Library" and copy its Content ID.
 It should be a number like 694228.
-* Update the library_loader.js file line for "spectrum.js" and update the content ID variable (it should be 0 before updating) to the Content ID from step 10.
+* Update the library_loader.js file line for "spectrum.js" and update the content ID variable (it should be 0 before updating) to the Content ID.
 The result should look similar to:
 ```
 	libraries['spectrum.js'] = { contentID: '694228' };
 ```